Boks shake off cobwebs with slow, steady battering past Georgia

 Scorers

-South Africa (40) - Tries: Aphelele Fassi, Bongi Mbonambi, Cobus Reinach, Kwagga Smith, Herschel Jantjies, Malcolm Marx.
-Conversions: Handre Pollard (4), Elton Jantjies.
+SA (40) — Tries: Aphelele Fassi, Bongi Mbonambi, Cobus Reinach, Kwagga Smith, Herschel Jantjies, Malcolm Marx.
+Conversions: Handré Pollard (4), Elton Jantjies.

 Georgia (9) — Penalties: Tedo Abzhandadze (3).